ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Skill to do comes of doing.
+> At times our own light goes out and is rekindled by a spark from another person.
+Each of us has cause to think with deep gratitude of those who have lighted the flame within us.
 >
-> - Ralph Emerson
+> - Albert Schweitzer
 <!-- END_JOKE_SECTION -->